williamlamjy/mTracker/docs/UserGuide.md

 ## Quick Start

 1. Ensure that you have Java `11` installed on your computer.
-2. Download the latest version of `MTracker` from [here](https://github.com/AY2122S1-CS2113T-T12-1/tp/releases).
+2. Download the latest version of `mTracker` from [here](https://github.com/AY2122S1-CS2113T-T12-1/tp/releases).
-3. Copy the jar file to a folder that you want to run MTracker from.
+3. Copy the jar file to a folder that you want to run mTracker from.
 4. At the folder where you copied the jar file run the command `java -jar TP.jar` in terminal.
-5. If MTracker starts successfully, you should see the following output:
+5. If mTracker starts successfully, you should see the following output:
 ```
 ________________________________________________________________________________
             _________                      __